-- 1. Leave the appliance to cool down. - 2.
-Remove the worst dirt from the cooking compartment immediately and wipe away moisture from the cooking compartment floor. - 3.
-If necessary, press the 1 On/Off button to switch on the appliance. - 4.
-Touch the Menu field.
+- 1. Leave the appliance to cool down.

+- 2. Remove the worst dirt from the cooking compartment immediately and wipe away moisture from the cooking compartment floor.

-The options for selecting an
+- 3. If necessary, press the

+On/Off button to switch on the appliance.

+- Touch the Menu field.

-- The options for selecting an operating mode are displayed.
+The options for selecting an operating mode are displayed.

 - 5. Touch the "Cleaning" text field.

 - 6. Touch the "Drying" text field.

 The duration is displayed.
-It cannot be changed.

-- 7. Press the D Start/Stop button to start.
+It cannot be changed. - Press the Start/Stop button to start.
 The drying function starts and ends automatically after 10 minutes. - 8.
 Open the appliance door and leave it open for 1 to 2 minutes so that the moisture in the cooking compartment can escape.